jaiarvind/Optical-Character-Recognition/README.md

 # Optical-Character-Recognition
-detecting  texts in saved data using openCV
+Optical detection of texts in images using openCV